-Number of measures total: Five
+Number of measures total: Five Number of measures that have made progress: Two

 - Measure(s): Once the recovery plan is complete, the Council will incorporate appropriate eulachon information into the Program related to: the extent they are affected by the hydrosystem, measures to protect or restore them, and actions that may be implemented.
 The Council also will consider developing: - Biological objectives for the eulachon population characteristics and habitat needs. - A high-level indicator for eulachon abundance. - Monitoring and evaluation of the status of eulachon and evaluation of the characteristics affecting their survival.